-In Subsection SS.SSNS [149] we proved Theorem SSNS [149] which provided n-r vectors that could be used with the span construction to build the entire null space of a matrix.
-As we have seen in Theorem DLDS [188] and Example RSC5 [189], linearly dependent sets carry redundant vectors with them when used in building a set as a span.
-Our aim now is to show that the vectors provided by Theorem SSNS [149] form a linearly independent set, so in one sense they are as efficient as possible a way to describe the null space.
-Notice that the vectors $\mathbf{u}i$ , $1 \leq j \leq n-r$ first appear in the vector form of solutions to arbitrary linear systems (Theorem VFSLS [127]).
-The exact same vectors appear again in the span construction in the conclusion of Theorem SSNS [149].
-Since this second theorem specializes to homogeneous systems the only real difference is that the vector c in Theorem VFSLS [127] is the zero vector for a homogeneous system.
-Finally, Theorem BNS [175] will now show that these same vectors are a linearly independent set.
+In Subsection SS.SSNS [133] we proved Theorem SSNS [134] which provided n-r vectors that could be used with the span construction to build the entire null space of a matrix.
+As we have hinted in Example SCAD [137], and as we will see again going forward, linearly dependent sets carry redundant vectors with them when used in building a set as a span.
+Our aim now is to show that the vectors provided by Theorem SSNS [134] form a linearly independent set, so in one sense they are as efficient as possible a way to describe the null space.
+Notice that the vectors \mathbf{z}j , $1 \le j \le n-r$ first appear in the vector form of solutions to arbitrary linear systems (Theorem VFSLS [109]).
+The exact same vectors appear again in the span construction in the conclusion of Theorem SSNS [134].
+Since this second theorem specializes to homogeneous systems the only real difference is that the vector \mathbf{c} in Theorem VFSLS [109] is the zero vector for a homogeneous system.
+Finally, Theorem BNS [157] will now show that these same vectors are a linearly independent set.

-The proof is really quite straightforward, and relies on the "pattern" of zeros and ones that arise in the vectors $\mathbf{u}i$ , $1 \leq i \leq n-r$ in the entries that correspond to the free variables.
-So take a look at Example VFSAD [124], Example VFSAI [129] and Example VFSAL [132], especially during the conclusion of Step 2 (temporarily ignore the construction of the constant vector, c).
+The proof is really quite straightforward, and relies on the "pattern" of zeros and ones that arise in the vectors \mathbf{z}i , $1 \leq i \leq n-r$ in the entries that correspond to the free variables.
+So take a look at Example VFSAD [104], Example VFSAI [112] and Example VFSAL [114], especially during the conclusion of Step 2 (temporarily ignore the construction of the constant vector, \mathbf{c}).
 It is a good exercise in showing how to prove a conclusion that states a set is linearly independent.